-PLTW Launch Increases Student Engagement by Expanding STEM Education
+PLTW Launch Increases Student Engagement through STEM

 Jessical Coleman is the former principal at Gautier Elementary School in Pascagoula, Mississippi.
 Gautier was recognized as a PLTW Launch Distinguished School for the 2019-20 school year.